asimsedhain/Color-This/README.md

 ## System Architecture
 ![system_architecture.jpg](system_architecture.jpg)

 Our system follows a simple producer-consumer model.
 Static files and file uploads are handled by a Node server.
-When a file is uploaded, the Node server uploads the image metadata to the MongoDB and returns an image ID to the client.
-The client can use the image ID to retrieve the final image after it has been processed.
-The Node server also pushes the actual image file to the Redis queue for further processing.
+When a file is uploaded, the Node server pushes the image into the Redis queue and returns an image ID to the client.
 On the other end, a Python worker is listening for jobs from the Redis queue.
 When there a job arrives, the worker processes the job and uploads the processed image to the MongoDB.
 The client can then retrieve the final image by using the image ID.

 ## TODO
 - [x] Improve UI